MementoMori15x6/15x6-sim/manuscript/02-Chapter_2_From_Evidence_to_Coordinates.md

 # 02 - Chapter 2: From Evidence to Coordinates
 Memento & Mori | December 2025 – ongoing

-The 35-Metric Compass and 15×6 Grid as a Diagnostic Lens for Political Thermodynamics
+**The 35-Metric Compass and 15×6 Grid as a Diagnostic Lens for Political Thermodynamics**

 ## Introduction – The Compass Protocol

-The Political Thermodynamics framework treats polities as far-from-equilibrium replicating systems governed by fifteen base rules (Chapter 1).
+The Political Thermodynamics framework treats polities as far-from-equilibrium replicating systems governed by fifteen base rules (Chapter1).
 The 35-metric compass converts qualitative historical evidence into quantitative coordinates: X (economic metabolism) from metrics A–G, Y (governance density) from H–M. Non-linear penalties amplify extremes, rigidity adjustment boosts suppression costs, and inverse-distance splatter assigns zone percentages.
 The 15×6 grid maps these to interaction distributions (Mutualism to Neutralism), with Rule 13 highlighted as the key specificity sensor.

 The diagnostic power lies in row shape, not just percentages: a flat Rule 13 row signals loss of cheater-detection specificity (inability to distinguish legitimate variation from parasitism), even if raw parasitism % remains moderate.